-This book was a wonderful read.
-Others have described it better than I can.
-I read it as a parent of a child who is considered “different” and found it great for many reasons: 1.
+This book was a wonderful read. (…) I read it as a parent of a child who is considered “different” and found it great for many reasons: 1.
 It is great to have someone write a story for a younger audience about a boy who may be transgender and a girl who considers herself gay.
 2. To demonstrate that sexual identity is not simply binary.
 3. To open up the possibilities and reflect upon them, to allow for changes of mind.
 I liked the way, the young boy found support from other adults who appreciated him and protected him. – Kate Lindley (author)

 Chapter One – Peter glanced at the school notice board: Friday, May 13th 1960.
 For a Friday 13th, he’d escaped the worst so far.
 He looked over his shoulder as he broke into a run.
 There must be a clock somewhere.
 He was going to be late….

 Chapter Two – Peter pushed down hard on the pedals until he breasted the crown of the hill on which their house was built, a solitary, single-storey building.
 After the long ride, he was glad to get off and walk….

 Chapter Three – “Kaitling!”
 An unfamiliar voice, deep and male, called nearby, startling Peter.
 On the table in front of him, a book lay open in a language he didn’t recognise.
 Where was he?
 He tried to look around, but had no control over his head.
 Could he be paralysed?
 The thought had him on the verge of panic…